greg-raven/Uncommon-Sense/_posts/2009-06-18-location-location-location.md

 tag: 'Henry David Thoreau'
 ---

-What’s the use of a fine house if you haven’t got a tolerable planet to put it on?
+What's the use of a fine house if you haven't got a tolerable planet to put it on?